KarateJB/eBooks/ASP.NET core X Angular2/README.md

 I am a [Star Wars](http://www.starwars.com/) biggest fan, a blogger and a father :)

-At work, I am a technical project manager and focus on Project/Product management, Scrum and full-stack development.
+At work, I am a technical project manager and focus on Project/Product management, Agile and full-stack development.
 You can find me on my [Blog](http://karatejb.blogspot.tw/).